 HQ Training and Doctrine Command (TRADOC) is responsible for managing courseware content and development, while execution is managed by DLS.
-TRADOC and their Major Army Command (MACOM) Commanders, coordinate with DLS on implementation methods for courseware execution requirements.
+TRADOC and Commanders at Army Centers and Schools coordinate with DLS on implementation methods for courseware execution requirements.
 They execute implementation methods within their respective commands, identify and prioritize command requirements for Distributed Learning courses.

-Today, TADLP develops and helps to provide access to individual and collective training, Army Modernization Training (AMT), and self-development courses to Soldiers and units, anywhere, anytime using multiple means and technologies.
+Today, TADLP develops and helps to provide access to individual and collective training and self-development courses to Soldiers and units, anywhere, anytime using multiple means and technologies.

 Today’s Army Distributed Learning Program is a vital arm of the Combined Arms Center and Army University.